TGoncin/South-Saskatchewan-Community-Foundation/README.md

 <br> </b>
 ## Summary of Stories On Board
 <br> </b>
-### In order to reduce the quantity of photos uploaded, we have uploaded an overall photo of the Stories On Board.
-Underneath, more photos will appear of the content within those subpages gathered into a screenshot for easier review.
-<br> </b>
-Of course, you can also click the link above and go straight to our Stories On Board file on their website.
+### For a quicker overview, we've included a single image of the Stories On Board section.
+Below, you'll find screenshots of subpage content for detailed review.
+Alternatively, the link above provides direct access to the full Stories On Board file.
 <br> </b>
 <br> </b>
 ![image](https://github.com/user-attachments/assets/49238807-908a-4581-882a-cc23eb75aba8)